X'Trapolis 2.0 - modern trains for a modern Melbourne

 Supporting local jobs

-X’Trapolis 2.0 trains will be designed and manufactured predominantly in Victoria at Alstom’s Ballarat facility, with at least 60 per cent local content.
+X’Trapolis 2.0 trains are being designed and manufactured predominantly in Victoria at Alstom’s Ballarat facility, with at least 60 per cent local content.

 This project will provide a huge boost to Victoria’s local rolling stock manufacturing industry, supporting up to 750 local rolling stock manufacturing and supply chain jobs as well as trainee and apprenticeship positions – with a significant number of these based in the Ballarat area.